Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 Commendation Awards for Community Engagement and Community Service may also be recommended at the discretion of the Selection Committee and consist of a Certificate of Commendation only (no monetary award is applicable).
 Commendation Awards are also presented at the same annual Staff Awards Ceremony as the award winners.

-Conditions surrounding the expenditure of the monetary award are outlined in the Employee Awards for Excellence policy and procedure.
+Conditions surrounding the expenditure of the monetary award are outlined in the Employee Achievement Awards policy.

 Please check that you have: